jcarenza67/Hallways/README.md

 * 3:00: placed a box trigger in the spot with a boolean isTrigger set to true.
 Researching the asset documentation for interaction.
 * 3:38: got the doors to kind of interact with the player.
 But the character has stopped moving.
 Researching why.
 * 8:13: I figured out how to get the doors to move with new player controller in the documentation.
 Now I have to change some scripts.
+* 8:45: Still working on getting doors and drawers to open with interaction.
+Setting them as dynamic objects and adding audio to them.

 # License